wecansync/laravel-migration-generator/README.md

     // Define relationships in the model configuration public $relationships = [
-        [
+        // first method (foreign): if you need to specify the foreign field column [
             'column' => 'category_id',
             'type' => 'foreign',
             'model' => Category::class, // Related model
             'field' => 'id', // optional: Primary key in the related table (default is 'id') ],
-        [
+        // second method (foreignId): use the id column [
             'column' => 'brand_id',
             'type' => 'foreignId',